Phillip Chorba: Early life and education

 Born in New York City and raised in Allendale, New Jersey, Chorba graduated from Saint Joseph Regional High School in Montvale, New Jersey before majoring in theatre at Union College, where he graduated in 2005.
 He initially contemplated pursuing a career in football, but turned his focus to acting after being sidelined for a season (in college) because of an injury.
 After college, Chorba studied for three years at the Upright Citizens Brigade Theatre, an improvisational theater and training center in Manhattan.

 Chorba is of half Italian and half Hungarian descent.

 Personal life

-Chorba married his high-school sweetheart in 2008.
-They reside in Seneca County, NY and have a son and a daughter.
+Chorba married his high-school sweetheart Dawn in 2008.
+They reside in the Finger Lakes of NY and have a son and a daughter.